Cookietank/OpenAuth/README.md

 ## ✨ Core Features

 * 🔒 **Zero-Trust Secure Storage:** Your MFA secrets are never written to plain text.
-OpenAuth securely encrypts and stores them directly in the native Windows Credential Vault.
+OpenAuth encrypts and stores them directly in the native Windows Credential Vault.
-* ☁️ **Over-The-Air (OTA) Updates:** OpenAuth silently checks GitHub for updates and seamlessly hot-swaps itself to the latest version.
+* ☁️ **Automatic Updates:** OpenAuth checks GitHub for updates and hot-swaps itself to the latest version.
-* 📉 **System Tray & Startup:** Runs silently in the background consuming <30MB of RAM.
+* 📉 **System Tray & Startup:** Automatic startup and easy access from the system tray.
-* 🌗 **Live Themes:** Instantly toggle between Light and Dark mode.
+* 🪶 **Lightweight** Runs silently in the background consuming <50MB of RAM.
 * 🎒 **Data Portability:** Securely backup and export your raw 2FA URIs at any time.

 ---